chef/chef-web-docs/chef_master/source/integrate_node_notifications_slack.rst

 #.
 On the Chef Automate server, select **Notifications** under the **Nodes** tab.
 #.
 Click **Create Notification** and select **Add Slack notification** from the drop-down menu.
 #.
 Pick the event you want to be notified about.
-Currently, you can choose to be notified on any Chef client run failures or any InSpec compliance scan failures.
+Currently, you can choose to be notified on any Chef Infra Client run failures or any Chef InSpec compliance scan failures.
 #.
 Pick a meaningful name for the webhook, and then paste the Slack webhook URL from the previous section.
 #.
 Click **Send Test**.
 If a test notification is successful, click **Save**.
 If the test is unsuccessful, make sure the Slack webhook URL was copied correctly and then try sending a test notification again.